basho-labs/the-basho-community/config-mgmt-strategy.md

 ### What we mean by Configuration Management

-Some tools, often run by Ops to enable Dev and spoken about as "DevOps", used in conjunction with Riak to install and configure Riak include [Chef](https://www.chef.io/), [Puppet](https://puppetlabs.com/) and [Ansible](http://www.ansible.com/).
+Configuration management tools install packages, manage configuration files, control services, and otherwise define infrastructure state using code.
+These tools simplify installation and management of Riak.
+The basho-labs project includes code for managing Riak using [Chef](https://www.chef.io/), [Puppet](https://puppetlabs.com/) and [Ansible](http://www.ansible.com/).
 We (at Basho) see the automation and orchestration available through these products as core to infrastructure today.

 ### Our Goal [Very Beta - Open PRs to Discuss]